-Both correct answers on line 1, and line 2 blank = 2 Both correct answers on line 1, and line 2 wrong = 1 (or vice-versa)
+(a) Both correct answers on line 1 and line 2 blank = 2 (b) Both correct answers on line 1 and line 2 wrong = 1

+(or vice-versa)

-- 1.5 Answers requiring the use of Italian (rather than a non-verbal response) should be marked for communication.
-Tolerate inaccuracies, provided the message is clear. - (a) 'If in doubt, sound it out': if you read what the candidate has written, does it sound like the correct answer? - (b) Look-alike test: does what the candidate has written look like the correct answer? - (c) Accept incorrect gender or person unless Mark Scheme specifies otherwise. - (d) Accept incorrect possessive adjectives, e.g. mio, tuo, suo etc, unless Mark Scheme specifies otherwise. - (e) Accept incorrect tense unless Mark Scheme specifies otherwise. - (f) Tolerate incorrect auxiliary unless Mark Scheme specifies otherwise. - (g) Tolerate incorrect use of infinitive unless Mark Scheme specifies otherwise. - 1.6 Unless the Mark Scheme specifies otherwise, do not accept incorrect Italian if the word given means something else in Italian.
-(Incorrect Italian which constitutes a word in any language other than Italian is marked (i) on the basis of whether it is accepted or refused in the Mark Scheme, and (ii) if not mentioned in the Mark Scheme, on the basis of 1.5 above.) - 1.7 Where words are combined or split inappropriately do not award the mark, e.g. 'suopadre' and 'lar ticolo' (inappropriate splitting or combination is an indication that the candidate has not understood). - 1.8 Annotation used in the Mark Scheme: - (a) INV = Invalidation and is used when additional material included by the candidate is judged to invalidate an otherwise correct answer, thus preventing them from scoring the mark (INV = 0). - (b) tc = 'tout court' and means that on its own the material is not sufficient to score the mark. - (c) HA = harmless additional material which in conjunction with the correct answer does not prevent the candidate from scoring the mark. - (d) BOD = Benefit of the Doubt and is used to indicate material considered by the Examiner and judged to be more correct than incorrect: the benefit of the doubt is given to the candidate and the mark is awarded. - 1.9 No response and '0' marks
+1.5 Answers requiring the use of German (rather than a non-verbal response) should be marked for communication.
+Tolerate inaccuracies provided the message is clear.

+(a) 'If in doubt, sound it out': if you read what the candidate has written, does it sound like the correct answer? (b) Look-alike test: does what the candidate has written look like the correct answer? (c) Accept incorrect gender or person unless Mark Scheme specifies otherwise. (d) Accept incorrect possessive adjectives, e.g. mein, dein, sein etc., unless Mark Scheme specifies otherwise. (e) Accept incorrect tense unless Mark Scheme specifies otherwise. (f) Tolerate incorrect auxiliary unless Mark Scheme specifies otherwise. (g) Tolerate incorrect use of infinitive unless Mark Scheme specifies otherwise.

+- 1.6 Unless the Mark Scheme specifies otherwise, do not accept incorrect German if the word given means something else in German.
+(Incorrect German which constitutes a word in any language other than German is marked (i) on the basis of whether it is accepted or refused in the Mark Scheme and (ii) if not mentioned in the Mark Scheme, on the basis of 1.5 above). - 1.7 Where words are combined or split inappropriately do not award the mark, e.g. 'Su permarkt' (inappropriate splitting or combination is an indication that the candidate has not understood).

+1.8 Annotation used in the Mark Scheme:

+(a) INV = invalidation and is used when additional material included by the candidate is judged to invalidate an otherwise correct answer thus preventing him/her from scoring the mark (INV = 0). (b) tc = 'tout court' and means that on its own the material is not sufficient to score the mark. (c) HA = harmless additional material which in conjunction with the correct answer does not prevent the candidate from scoring the mark. (d) BOD = benefit of the doubt and is used to indicate material considered by the Examiner and judged to be more correct than incorrect: the benefit of the doubt is given to the candidate and the mark is awarded.

-There is a NR (NO Response) option in scoris.
+1.9 No response and '0' marks

 Award NR (No Response):

-- If there is nothing written at all in the answer space, or - If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know'), or - If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark).
+- If there is nothing written at all in the answer space or - If there is only a comment which does not in any way relate to the question being asked (e.g. 'can't do' or 'don't know'), or - If there is only a mark which isn't an attempt at the question (e.g. a dash, a question mark).